Eveldee/Nobeta-Guides/Any% NMG/README.md

 > Path to seal statue, start on top of the crystal

+> [!TIP]
+>
+> There is enough mana to fully charge a Thunder attack before this section which allows you to make Nobeta go faster.
+This of course makes those already hard jumps even more trickier but it saves a decent amount of time (especially since you regenerate stamina faster under charged Thunder effect).
+[Here is a video example of the full section](https://youtu.be/oErGxjDoDf4) with charged Thunder and upcoming Arcane jump trick

 Fill your inventory with purple crystals and use the rest of your souls to upgrade the Intelligence stat.
 The fight against Seal 1 and 2 varies a bit depending on your Intelligence level but there are no strict requirements.
 Leave the statue, run and jump over the fence while heading to the right.
 Use a double jump extension to reach a ledge on the right side of the wall in front.
 Single jump onto the next ledge and then reach the top of two arches using a double jump extension (there is an invisible collider there that you can walk onto).
 From the second arch, climb on the small floating island.
 Go to the left and destroy the breakable wall, then follow the path of this wall to get to your second Thunder book.

+> [!TIP]
+>
+> There is a faster way to reach the Thunder magic chest by using an Arcane magic cast to extend your jump and reach the top directly from the statue.
+The NMG rules have been adjusted to allow for those types of tricks so feel free to try it out even in this category!
+[Here is a video example of it](https://youtu.be/PHzpr0hI9rU)

 Recover your stamina and prepare to jump on the left of the stairs next to the chest.
 With at least 50% stamina, jump along the wall and start doing a single jump extension (keep your second jump).
 There is an invisible wall to get past, it extends past the small floating island on the right.
 When past the invisible wall, use your second jump to redirect your jump to the right and pass below the arch in front.
 Jump again to reach the last corner ledge of the building in front.
 Do a double jump extension to reach the Seal fight arena.
 Again, this section can be quite confusing so refer to the [video example](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=1346).
 Trigger the cutscene, skip it.